 Forno-d’Asolo team, ending that season as the 2nd ranked rider on

 I have stayed with the team, now called Team Sunweb, since that successful season and have continued to develop myself a rider within the team's performance model for the past two seasons, competing under the name Team Sunweb.

-In the spring of 2013, I graduated with my Bachelors of Arts
+In 2013, I graduated with my Bachelors of Arts

 I am currently a REAL (Relatable, Empowering, Active Leader) role model for Fast and Female, an organization that aims to empower young girls through involvement with sport.